wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 The packaging limitations particularly affect scientific computing and AI/ML applications where performance optimization is critical.

+> The current wheel format's lack of hardware awareness creates a suboptimal experience for hardware-dependent packages.
+> While plugins help with smaller and well scoped packages, users must currently manually identify the correct variant
+> (e.g., `jax[cuda13]`) to avoid generic defaults or incompatible combinations.
+We need a system where `pip install jax`
+> automatically selects packages matching the user's hardware, unless explicitly overridden.
+>
+> WheelNext is a clear step in the right direction in this regard.
+>
+> — *Michael Hudgins, Jax Developer Infrastructure Lead*

 #### Heterogeneous computing environments

 Research institutions and cloud providers often manage heterogeneous computing clusters with different architectures